conjurer-rich/user-needs-mapping/_pages/docs/introduction.md

 ---
 title: "An introduction to User Needs Mapping"
 layout: single
-description: "Learn the fundamentals of User Needs Mapping and how it can align teams to deliver meaningful outcomes."
+excerpt: "Learn the fundamentals of User Needs Mapping and how it can align teams to deliver meaningful outcomes."
 permalink: /docs/introduction-to-user-needs-mapping/
-toc: true
-toc_sticky: true
-toc_label: "An introduction to User Needs Mapping"
-sidebar:
-  nav: docs
 ---

 Welcome to User Needs Mapping.
 In this guide, we'll explore the fundamentals of User Needs Mapping and how it can align teams to deliver meaningful outcomes.